anjarnaufals/flutter_pulltorefresh/README.md

   <img src="https://img.shields.io/badge/License-MIT-yellow.svg"/>
 </a>

+# DISCLAIMER
+this repository just forked and update from [https://github.com/peng8350/flutter_pulltorefresh] not published to pub.dev

 ## Intro
 a widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios.
 If you are Chinese,click here([中文文档](https://github.com/peng8350/flutter_pulltorefresh/blob/master/README_CN.md))